Solar storage (batteries) have fast become an important part of the South Australian energy equation.

 Clipsal Solar is a Clean Energy Council (CEC) accredited solar retailer, and we will analyse your household’s energy consumption and lifestyle to determine if a battery, along with enrolling to a VPP, is the best solution to help you save money and stay in control of your energy.

-Beyond the initial consultation and installation, Clipsal Solar’s Clipsal Pulse Analytics Kit uses sensor technology to continuously provide insights into how to save on electricity in your home (with or without a battery).
+Beyond the initial consultation and installation, Clipsal Solar’s Clipsal Cortex Analytics Kit uses sensor technology to continuously provide insights into how to save on electricity in your home (with or without a battery).

 Real Time Data